 You’ll find these at the PERIMETER of the supermarket.
 So basically, 70%+ of your time at the market should be spent on the outside perimeter buying mostly fresh fruits and veggies.

 I recommend buying all organic when possible, but if this is difficult or outside your budget, check out the list of the "dirty dozen and clean fifteen" (www.ewg.org/foodnews) as a guide to when it's really worth it to buy organic fruits and vegetables.

 The rest (20-30%) should be made up of fresh or frozen protein, whole grains, legumes, seeds, nuts, etc.

 If you eat animal protein, I highly recommend organic, pasture-raised poultry, organic cage-free and antibiotic-free eggs,, grass-fed meat, and wild fish.
-Also, be careful about eating too much high-mercury fish (swordfish, mackerel, shark, tuna) and when possible, avoid farm-raised salmon which can contain harmful chemicals (and more).
+Also, be careful about eating too much high-mercury fish (swordfish, mackerel, shark, tuna), and LIMIT farm-raised fish (particularly salmon) which can contain harmful chemicals, antibiotics, fake pigments (and more).

 For any packaged proteins/grains, just like any other packaged goods, remember, aim for one ingredient and NO ADDITIVES.

 This also applies to nuts and seeds.
 Buy them RAW and unsalted, with no added ingredients.
-Roasted and salted nuts/seeds will increase their acidity, imply higher sodium, and will often include unhealthy inflammatory fats.
+Roasted and salted nuts/seeds are more acidic in your body, have higher sodium, and will often include unhealthy inflammatory fats.